 Twenty-four hour potty people

 Toilet Training in Less Than a Day is a slim little book originally published in 1974 by the child psychologists Nathan H. Azrin and Richard M. Foxx.
-I picked up a copy last month, after realizing that I was long overdue in potty training my daughter, who just turned three.
+I picked up a copy a year ago, after realizing that I was long overdue in potty training my daughter, who had just turned three.
 Until then, my wife and I had somehow hoped that the problem would solve itself: we bought a Baby Bjorn toilet trainer seat, and after Beatrix took an interest in it, we allowed ourselves to think that she might even teach herself on her own.
 That didn’t happen, of course—after an initial burst of activity, the seat just gathered dust for a year, and as the days continued to pass, I figured that I might as well do it for once and for all.
-Her winter break from playschool, which happened to coincide with a slow period in my own work, presented an obvious opportunity.
+Her winter break from playschool, which happened to coincide with a slow period in my writing, presented an obvious opportunity.
 And I was drawn to the book by Azrin and Foxx primarily because of the promise conveyed in its title: given enough advance preparation on the parent’s part, toilet training could be over in a day or two of focused work, rather than conducted at a lower level of intensity over a period of weeks.
 (I don’t intend to go into the method in detail, and you really do need to read the text in its entirety, but you can find a summary of the approach here.)
 But as I studied the book and gathered the necessary equipment, my wife cautioned me against having unrealistic expectations: “If it were really possible to toilet train in a day,” she said, “potty training wouldn’t be such a thing.”

 At this point in the story, you’d expect some kind of a twist: I’d tell you that the training didn’t work at all, or that there were shortcomings in the method that weren’t evident from a cursory reading.
 But it worked just great, with a few caveats that I’ll discuss in a moment.
 The title is a bit misleading: the training itself took about a day and a half, but it was preceded by three nights in which I read the book twice from cover to cover, took notes, and did my best to memorize the instructions.
 What it proposes, in effect, is a kind of four-hour seminar on the subject of potty training: you sit your child down in the kitchen or some other room with an easily washable floor and minimal distractions, and you essentially conduct a motivational talk, a la Tony Robbins, about the benefits of the toilet, complete with rehearsals and demonstrations.
 It requires a doll that wets, which was surprisingly hard to find, and a potty that provides feedback when the child successfully does her business.
 (The one that I ended up purchasing plays a merry tune and says: “Yay!”)
 You use the doll to demonstrate the process a few times, including a dramatization of what happens when she wets her pants, and then proceed to a series of practice runs, with dryness checks conducted every five minutes and potty trials every quarter of an hour.
 A supply of snacks, drinks, and other rewards is kept on hand, along with a “friends who care” list to remind her that her grandparents, friends, and Santa Claus are all proud of her.
 And you’re supposed to talk about nothing else but the potty for however long it takes.